Dynamic Connectivity in Disk Graphs: Preliminaries

-The \emph{quadtree} \(\mathcal{T}\) on $S$ is a rooted tree whose nodes are a subset of cells from the hierarchical grid.
-The root is the cell with the smallest diameter that contains all sites of $S$.
-By our assumption on $S$, the root has diameter $\Theta(\diam(S))$.
-If a cell $\sigma$ with \(|\sigma|=2^i\) for \(i\geq 0\) contains at least two sites of $S$, then the children of $\sigma$ are the four cells $\tau$ with $|\tau| = 2^{i-1}$ and $\tau \subseteq \sigma$.
-If a cell $\sigma$ contains only one site of $S$, it does not have any children.
-A quadtree on a given set of sites can be constructed in \(O(n\log(\diam(S)))\) time~\cite{berg_computational_2008}.
-In many cases, we will not explicitly distinguish between a cell $\sigma$ and its associated vertex in the quadtree.
+\paragraph*{Quadtrees} Let $\mathcal{C} \subset \G$ be a finite set of cells.
+The \emph{quadtree} $\mathcal{T}$ for $\mathcal{C}$ is a rooted $4$-ary tree whose nodes are cells from $\G$.
+The root of $\mathcal{T}$ is the smallest cell $\rho$ in $\G$ that contains all the cells of $\mathcal{C}$.
+Starting from $\rho$, we expand the nodes of $\mathcal{T}$ as follows: if a cell $\sigma$ in $\mathcal{T}$ with level $i \geq 1$, properly contains at least one cell of $\mathcal{C}$, then $\sigma$ obtains four children, namely the cells $\tau_j$ with level $i-1$ and $\tau_j \subseteq \sigma$.
+If a cell $\sigma$ in $\mathcal{T}$ does not properly contain a cell of $\mathcal{C}$, it is not expanded any further, and it becomes a leaf of $\mathcal{T}$.
+Typically, we do not explicitly distinguish between a cell $\sigma$ and its associated node in $\mathcal{T}$.
+A quadtree $\mathcal{T}$ on a given set of $n$ cells can be constructed in $O(n\log |\rho| )$ time, where $\rho$ is the root of $\mathcal{T}$.\footnote{Usually, quadtrees are defined for planar point sets and not for cells in a hierarchical grid~\cite{berg_computational_2008}.
+However, for our purposes, it is more convenient to work at the cell level, since sites that are close together form cliques in $\cD(S)$ and can thus be represented by a single cell that contains them.}

-For our applications in \cref{sec:poly-dependence} and \cref{sec:bounded} we do not need the complete quadtree, but only a forest consisting of the lowest \(k\) levels of a quadtree.
-Let \(\mathcal{T}_1, \dots \mathcal{T}_l\) be the quadtrees of the forest.
-In order to efficiently find the position of a cell or site in the quadforest, the cells associated with the root of each \(\mathcal{T}_i\) are stored in a balanced binary search tree, lexicographically sorted by the coordinates of their lower left corners.
-This allows us to locate the quadtree containing the site or cell in \(O(\log n)\) time.
-The position inside the quadtree can then be found in \(O(k)\) additional time.

-While the sites are stored in all cells of the quadtrees that contain them, we will associate each site with a fixed cell in the quadtree.
-This cell can intuitively be seen as an approximation of the site.
-We associate a site \(s\) to the cell \(\sigma_s\) of the quadtree, if: \begin{enumerate} \item \(s\in \sigma_s\); and \item \(|\sigma_s|\leq s <2|\sigma_s|\). \end{enumerate}

-If we define a quadtree as above, it has $O(n)$ leaves and height $O(\log(\diam(S)))$.
-This height does not depend on \(n\) and can be arbitrary large.
-To avoid this, we define the \emph{compressed quadtree} \( \Q \).
-Let $\sigma_1, \dots, \sigma_k$ be a maximal path in the full quadtree, where all $\sigma_i$, $1 \leq i < k$, have only one non-empty child.
-In the compressed quadtree, this path is replaced by the single edge $\sigma_1 \sigma_k$.
-Such a compressed quadtree has $O(n)$ vertices, height $O(n)$, and it can be constructed in $O(n\log n)$ time~\cite{BuchinLMM11,har-peled_quadtrees_2011}.
-Both for non-compressed and for compressed quadtrees we assume that we can compute the coordinates of the cell containing a site on a given level in \(O(1)\) time.